-- That Cabinet approves the Council's formal response to the Fens Reservoir consultation and the draft letter from the Leader of the Council, Portfolio Holder for Planning and Portfolio Holder for Economic Growth and recommends to Full Council that these be agreed. - Where any changes might be required that these be delegated to the Corporate Director in consultation with the Leader of the Council, Portfolio Holder for Planning and Portfolio Holder for Economic Growth.
+- That subject to earlier approval from Cabinet, Council approves Fenland District Council's formal response to the Fens Reservoir consultation and the draft letter from the Leader of the Council, Portfolio Holder for Planning and Portfolio Holder for Economic Growth. - Where any changes might be required that these be delegated to the Corporate Director in consultation with the Leader of the Council, Portfolio Holder for Planning and Portfolio Holder for Economic Growth.

 Wards Affected All, but particularly Manea, Doddington and Wimblington, Slade Lode, Birch, Wenneye, and The Mills.
-Forward Plan Reference Portfolio Holder(s) Cllr Chris Boden - Leader of the Council Cllr Dee Laws - Portfolio Holder for Planning Cllr Ian Benney - Portfolio Holder for Economic Growth Report Originator(s) Gareth Martin - Senior Development Officer - Planning Policy Nick Harding - Head of Planning Jo Blackmore - Head of Corporate Support Contact Officer(s) Carol Pilson - Corporate Director Gareth Martin - Senior Development Officer - Planning Policy Nick Harding - Head of Planning Jo Blackmore - Head of Corporate Support Background Papers
+Forward Plan Reference [Insert Reference No. From Forward Plan.
+(It is a legal requirement to include key executive decisions on the forward plan for 28 days before the decision requested in this report is taken).
+Portfolio Holder(s) Cllr Chris Boden - Leader of the Council Cllr Dee Laws - Portfolio Holder for Planning Cllr Ian Benney - Portfolio Holder for Economic Growth Report Originator(s) Gareth Martin - Senior Development Officer - Planning Policy Nick Harding - Head of Planning Jo Blackmore - Head of Corporate Support Contact Officer(s) Carol Pilson - Corporate Director Gareth Martin - Senior Development Officer - Planning Policy Nick Harding - Head of Planning Jo Blackmore - Head of Corporate Support Background Papers